jdlorimer/incremental-reading/README.md

 I have also removed the manual that is still available in Aleksej's fork, mainly because it is becoming less relevant, but also because it is a Google Groups conversation, which makes the licensing slightly murky.

 Frank Raiser released an Anki 1 add-on under a similar name, but it doesn't appear to share any code with the current project and the functionality is quite different.
 For more information, see [Anki Incremental Reading](http://frankraiser.de/drupal/AnkiIR).

+## Revision History

+### v3.0.3

+#### Bugfixes

+* Highlighting now causes fewer issues; only saves relevant part of page to note
+* Fixed bug where switching between profiles resulted in duplicate menu items
+* Zoom factor and scroll position now saved, and restored, more reliably

+#### Feature?

+* All settings merged into single JSON file for easier editing and debugging (breaks backward compatibility)